Best pull-up bars for home gyms in 2026

 Freestanding units and power towers don’t attach to anything.
 They sit on the floor under their own weight, which means zero installation and zero damage.
 The catch is size.
 Even a compact power tower takes up a 4x4 foot footprint, and cheaper ones wobble if you swing at all.
 They do give you dip bars and sometimes a vertical knee raise station too, so you get more exercise variety from one piece of equipment.

-Grip variety makes a bigger difference than I expected when I started training at home.
-A straight bar limits you to overhand pull-ups and chin-ups.
-Angled grips and parallel handles let you do neutral-grip pull-ups, which are easier on the shoulders and hit the muscles slightly differently.
+Two specs apply no matter which type you pick.
+First, weight capacity: a bar rated for 300 pounds doesn’t mean it’s comfortable at 300 pounds, because dynamic movement adds force.
+I weigh 185 and wouldn’t consider anything under 350.
+Second, grip variety, which made a bigger difference than I expected when I started training at home.
+A straight bar limits you to overhand pull-ups and chin-ups, while angled grips and parallel handles open up neutral-grip work that’s easier on the shoulders and hits the muscles slightly differently.
 If you can get multiple grip options, do it.

 Five pull-up bars worth buying